prcutler/stoneopen/wp-content/plugins/updraftplus/readme.txt

 == Upgrade Notice ==
-* 1.13.5: Various minor improvements (recommended update for all)
+* 1.13.7: Easier Google Drive setup.
+Lots of small tweaks and improvements.
+Fix UpdraftCentral regression in 1.13.6.
+Recommended update for all.